CSHaitao/Awesome-LLMs-as-Judges/README.md

 We will update the repository and our paper.
 Welcome to discuss and contribute!

+# 📚 Daily arXiv Papers on LLMs-as-Judges
+[Daily arXiv Papers on LLMs-as-Judges](https://github.com/Deriq-Qian-Dong/arXivReporter/tree/main/LLMs-as-Judges) includes the latest paper titles and abstracts related to LLMs-as-Judges on arXiv, with information available in both English and Chinese.

 # ⚡️ Update
 🔥🔥 News: 2024/12/14: We compiled papers related to LLMs-as-Judges presented at [NeurIPS 2024](NeurIPS.md).